sbslee/pypgx/docs/tutorials.rst

 The Centers for Disease Control and Prevention–based Genetic Testing Reference Materials Coordination Program (GeT-RM) has established `genomic DNA reference materials <https://www.cdc.gov/labquality/get-rm/inherited-genetic-diseases-pharmacogenetics/pharmacogenetics.html>`__  to help the genetic testing community obtain characterized reference materials.
 In particular, GeT-RM has made WGS data for 70 of reference samples publicly available for download and use from the `European Nucleotide Archive <https://www.ebi.ac.uk/ena/browser/view/PRJEB19931>`__.
 We will be using this WGS dataset throughout the tutorial.

-Because downloading the entire WGS dataset is not feasible for most users due to its file size (i.e. a 30x WGS sample ≈ 90 GB), I have prepared input files ranging from 2 KB to 17.6 MB.
+Because downloading the entire WGS dataset is not feasible for most users due to its file size (i.e. a 30x WGS sample ≈ 90 GB), I have prepared input files ranging from 2 KB to 17.6 MB, for both GRCh37 and GRCh38.
 You can download those from:

 .. code-block:: text